cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 In the same folder, we also find a *LOG.rst* file which stores all details about running the scripts as we see on the screen and a TABLE.tex which puts all the data in LaTex table.

-To produce those results, in fie ``runtable1.sh``, you could find the we first generate a selection of benchmarks varied by parameters using one of `generate_bench_*` functions.....
+To produce those results, in file ``run-table1.sh``, you could find the we first generate a selection of benchmarks varied by parameters using one of `generate_bench_*` functions.....

 Although run times and memory consumption sizes are not identical to those